Ricky Marvin: Lucha Libre AAA Worldwide (2007–2008, 2013–2017)

-Two weeks after TripleSEM, Marvin traveled to Mexico to team with Latin Lover and La Parka, defeating the La Legión Extranjera team of Abismo Negro, Ron Killings, Kenzo Suzuki and X-Pac in one of the featured matches on the 2007 Verano de Escandalo event.
-Marvin made a further appearance in AAA on June 13, 2008, wrestling at Triplemanía XVI as part of the Mexican Powers, alongside Crazy Boy and Último Gladiador, as they defeated La Legión Extranjera (Bryan Danielson, Jack Evans, and Teddy Hart) and La Familia de Tijuana (Extreme Tiger, Halloween, and T.J.
-Xtreme) in a three-way tag team elimination match, On April 15, 2013, Marvin returned to AAA, joining Los Perros del Mal.
+Two weeks after TripleSEM, on September 16, 2007, Marvin traveled to Mexico to team with Latin Lover and La Parka, defeating La Legión Extranjera (Abismo Negro, Kenzo Suzuki, Ron Killings and X-Pac) at Verano de Escandalo ("Summer of Scandal").
+Marvin made a further AAA appearance on June 13, 2008, wrestling at Triplemanía XVI as part of the Mexican Powers alongside Crazy Boy and Último Gladiador, defeating La Legión Extranjera (Bryan Danielson, Jack Evans and Teddy Hart) and La Familia de Tijuana (Extreme Tiger, Halloween, and T.J.
+Xtreme) in a three-way tag team elimination match.
+On April 15, 2013, Marvin returned to AAA, joining Los Perros del Mal.

-On May 2, 2014, Marvin returned to AAA, working under a mask as the tecnico character "Bengala", with no public acknowledgement that it was Ricky Marvin under the mask.
-He won his first match as Bengala when he pinned Los Perros del Mal leader El Hijo del Perro Aguayo in a six-man tag team main event.
-On June 7 at Verano de Escándalo, Bengala won an eight-way match to advance to the finals of a tournament to determine the number one contender to the AAA Cruiserweight Championship.
-Bengala received his title shot with eight other challengers on August 17 at Triplemanía XXII, but failed to capture the title.
-During this period, he also appeared on the first and second seasons of Lucha Underground but did not have a featured role on the show.
+On May 2, 2014, Marvin again returned to AAA, working under a mask as the tecnico character "Bengala", with no public acknowledgement that it was Marvin under the mask.
+He won his first match as Bengala by pinning Los Perros del Mal leader El Hijo del Perro Aguayo in a six-man tag team main event.
+On June 7, at Verano de Escándalo, Bengala won an eight-way match to advance to the finals of a tournament to determine the number one contender for the AAA Cruiserweight Championship.
+Bengala received his title shot with eight other challengers on August 17 at Triplemanía XXII, but failed to capture the title, which was won by El Hijo del Fantasma.

 In 2016, the Bengala gimmick was taken over by Super Nova, while Fuentes began working as Ricky Marvin once more.

-Marvin was teamed up with Averno and Chessman, forming a new trio called Los OGT.
-Los OGT won the AAA World Trios Championship on November 4, 2016, as they defeated Los Xinetes ("The Horsemen"; El Zorro, Dark Cuervo and Dark Scoria).
+He was then paired with Averno and Chessman, forming a new trio called Los OGT.
+Los OGT won the AAA World Trios Championship on November 4 by defeating Los Xinetes ("The Horsemen"; El Zorro, Dark Cuervo and Dark Scoria).
 They lost the title to El Apache, Faby Apache and Mary Apache on March 5, 2017, when Marvin was defeated by Faby in a singles match.
-On October 30, 2017, Marvin left AAA.
+On October 30, Marvin left AAA.